siddgood/podcast-recommendation-engine/README.md

 :microphone: Building a content-based podcast recommender system using NLP

 ## Overview
-With the growth of podcasting in the past few years, it becomes increasingly difficult for users to discover new podcasts they may enjoy.
+With the [growth of podcasting](https://www.nytimes.com/2019/03/06/business/media/podcast-growth.html) over the past few years, it becomes increasingly difficult for users to discover new podcasts they may enjoy.
 Listeners may have a handful of regular podcasts they listen to and are usually reluctant or hesitant in listening to something new.
 Unlike with music or movies, users can't listen to the first 10 seconds or scrub through a preview to see if they like a particular podcast.
 Podcasts are usually long and topics per podcast vary greatly, which adds to the challenge of matching users to podcasts they might enjoy.
 Additionally, due to the sheer volume of podcasts and podcast episodes, it's near impossible for users to scour through them all to find the podcast they like.

 However, we can potentially aggregate metadata about podcasts that a user does like and employ various NLP techniques to recommend new, similar podcasts that they may enjoy.

 ### Content-Based Recommendation Systems
-Content-based recommendation systems is one main type of recommender systems that is used to provide recommendations to a user.
+A **content-based recommendation system** is one main type of recommender systems that is used to provide recommendations to a user.
 This type of recommendation system takes in a user's information and preferences and picks items to recommend that are similar in content.
-With continually growing podcast database, a content-based recommendation engine could select a subset of podcasts (or even specific podcast episodes) and determine an order in which to display them to a users.
+With continually growing podcast database, a content-based recommendation engine could select a subset of podcasts (or even specific podcast episodes) and determine an order in which to display them to a user.
 Based on a user profile, this system could analyze podcast descriptions and identify podcasts that are similar to the user's preferences.

 More information regarding content-based recommender systems and other recommender systems can be found [here](https://www.quora.com/What-are-the-types-of-recommender-system).

 ![](images/content-rec.png)

 ### Measuring Similarity
 After building a user's profiles, we must establish a notion of similarity between what a user likes and potential recommendations.
-For instance, if a user provides a particular podcast that he likes, we have to find some way of finding similar podcasts.
+For instance, if a user provides a particular podcast that he or she likes, we have to find some way of finding similar podcasts.

 Given a particular podcast, we can gather important textual information about that podcast (title, description, episode titles, episode descriptions, etc.).
 Then, we must compare it with every other podcast in a database and return a list of podcasts that are "similar."

 There are many techniques to measure similarities between text, and one logical technique is counting the number of common words between two documents.
-However, an inherent flaw in this method is that number of common words will naturally increase even as document sizes increase even if two documents talk about different topics.
+However, an inherent flaw in this method is that number of common words will naturally increase as document sizes increase even if two documents talk about different topics.

 However, another popular and common way of measuring similarity irrespective of text size is to consider the **cosine similarity** between two bodies of text.
 Since we can represent a set of words as a vector, we can measure the cosine of the angle between two vectors projected on an n-dimensional vector space.
-Unlike the *Euclidean distance* (number of common words) approach which measures the magnitude between two vectors, we are considering the angle.
+Unlike the *Euclidean distance* (number of common words) approach, which measures the magnitude between two vectors, we are now considering the angle.

 ![](images/cosine2.png)